As Anthony Ryder said in the preface of The Artist’s Complete Guide To Figure Drawing:

 But instead of being a simple step-by-step drawing guide, Light For Visual Artists takes a much different approach.

-Walking you through a variety of scenes including photography, 3D renderings, and drawings, you can see how certain sources of light, fabrics, and textures will transform the light in completely unique ways.
+Walking you through a variety of scenes including photography, 3D renderings, and drawings, you can see how certain sources of light, fabrics, and textures will transform the light in unique ways.

 Excellent as a reference guide, there is something for everyone in Light For Visual Artists.

-Framed Ink: Drawing And Composition For Visual Storytellers
+19. Framed Ink: Drawing And Composition For Visual Storytellers

-While the first two books on our list concentrated heavily on perspective and building volume within an environment, Framed Ink will really take your artwork to the next level: composition and storytelling.
+While the first two books on our list concentrated heavily on perspective and building volume within an environment, Framed Ink will take your artwork to the next level: composition and storytelling.

-Composition is everything when it comes to artwork.
+The composition is everything when it comes to artwork.

 Famed visual concept and comic book artist Marcos Mateu-Mestre provides the ultimate class in composition.